syncfusion-content/ej2-navigations-docs/ej2-javascript/appbar/js/es5-getting-started.md

 {% previewsample "page.domainurl/code-snippet/appbar/es5-getting-started-cs1" %}

 N> You can refer to our [JavaScript AppBar](https://www.syncfusion.com/javascript-ui-controls/js-appbar) feature tour page for its groundbreaking feature representations.
-You can also explore our [JavaScript AppBar example](https://ej2.syncfusion.com/demos/#/bootstrap5/appbar/default.html) that show how to render and configure the AppBar in JavaScript.
+You can also explore our [JavaScript AppBar example](https://ej2.syncfusion.com/demos/#/bootstrap5/appbar/default.html) that show you how to render and configure the AppBar in JavaScript.